Dave Dashaway

 Advertising shows that the series was being sold until at least 1935.

 Series preparation

-In May of 1912 Edward Stratemeyer wrote to Weldon J. Cobb and sent him outlines of the first two volumes of a new book series.
+In May 1912 Edward Stratemeyer wrote to Weldon J. Cobb and sent him outlines of the first two volumes of a new book series.
 Stratemeyer stated "We want bright, up to date stories, but free from sensationalism.
 I would like you to give some information about flying machines in general, monoplanes, biplanes, etc., but not mention any particular makes, no manufacturers, no aviators, as we do not care to advertise anybody."
 He also advised the writer to buy Aircraft and Fly magazines, as well as “some practical book on flying machines and flying."

 Series synopsis

 Dave is the orphaned son of a famous balloonist, and the lad was forced to live with a cruel guardian.
 He runs away from his guardian, finds work as an airport handyman, studies flying with famed aviator Robert King, and is hired as a pilot for Interstate Aero Company.
 Dave befriends Hiram Hobbs, who becomes his assistant, and the series "obligatory sidekick."